CurveDocs/curve-docs/docs/stableswap-ng_exchange/factory/deploy.md

             "0x0000000000000000000000000000000000000000" # _oracle
         )

-        'returns address of the deployed pool'
+        'returns address of the deployed metapool'
         ```